← Back to Blog

 • Per-call fee (some providers): $1.00–$2.50/call

-For a business receiving 400 calls/month at an average of 3 minutes each, a mid-tier answering service plan might cost $250–$400/month.
-That sounds reasonable until you look at what you're actually getting — and what you're not.
+For a business taking 400 calls a month at 3 minutes each, a mid-tier answering service plan runs $250–$400 a month.
+That sounds reasonable until you look at what you're actually getting, and what you aren't.

-Voice AI on a managed plan for the same volume typically runs $800–$1,200/month.
-Higher upfront.
-But that number includes 24/7 coverage, real-time CRM integration, instant answers (no hold time), booking directly into your calendar, and call analytics.
-The answering service covers the labor of picking up a phone and taking a message.
+A managed voice AI plan at that volume costs more on the headline number, but it includes 24/7 coverage, live CRM integration, instant answers (no hold time), direct calendar booking, and full call analytics.
+The answering service is paying for the labor of picking up a phone and taking a message.

 On pure per-call cost, answering services are cheaper.
-But if you're evaluating cost per outcome — cost per appointment booked, cost per lead captured, cost per revenue recovered — the math reverses quickly.
+If you evaluate cost per outcome, though, cost per appointment booked, cost per lead captured, cost per dollar recovered, the math flips fast.

 The Full Comparison Table